 The problem with traditional stock photography, however, is it rarely captures specific products.
 So, ecommerce businesses are left on their own to come up with product or catalog images.
-Most of the time, a professional photographer can be hired to do the job, but they can cost several thousand dollars per shoot.
+Most of the time, a professional specializing in ecommerce photography services can be hired to do the job, but they can cost several thousand dollars per shoot.

 A much less expensive option is to do it yourself.

 The Setup: What You Need Before You Begin

 Before you snap a single shot, you need some supplies and a suitable area to take photos.
 Lighting is crucial when taking product photos, but so is a suitable location.
 Here’s are a few of the basics you’ll need to create your own studio:

 A folding table is ideal for the staging of the product.
 Get a table that’s between 24 and 27 inches wide.

 A white backdrop is almost always essential since it visually erases distractions in the photo and makes it easier to edit later.
 Special backgrounds, called “white sweeps,” will make it easier to edit your photo later, and give them a real professional look.
 They curve up in the back, giving the backdrop an “infinity curve” in the back, thus reducing or eliminating shadows in your studio.